metap00/cybersecurity-journey/AZ-900 Certification/Notes.md

   - Manageability = There are two aspects of manageability for the cloud: WHAT and HOW
     <img width="1069" height="1215" alt="image" src="https://github.com/user-attachments/assets/87457833-dc26-4ada-8e2e-200ad7533eac" />

+     ### DOMAIN 1.3 Describe cloud service types

+    Shared responsibility model:
+    (NETWORKING, STORAGE, SERVERS, VIRTUALIZATION, OS, MIDDLEWARE, RUNTIME, DATA, APPLICATIONS)

+    - On-premises means all responsiblities are yours.
+Private cloud lives here.
+    - IaaS (Infrastructure as a Service) = CSP takes on NETWORKING, STORAGE, SERVER AND VIRTUALIZATION -> CSP provides building blocks, like networking, storage and compute AND manages staff , HW, and data center  (e.g. Azure Virtual Machines, Amazon EC2, GCP  Compute Engine)

+      IaaS use cases - when to use virtual machines?

+      During testing and development.
+VMs provide a quick and easy way to create different OS and application configurations.

+      Test and dev teams can easily deploy and then delete the VMs when they no longer need them.

+      When running applications in the cloud.
+Can provide technical and financial benefits, as when an application might need to handle fluctuations in demand.

+      Shutting down VMs when you don't need them or quickly starting them up to meet a sudden increase in demand means you pay only for resources you use.

+      When extending your datacenter to the cloud.
+Can extend the capabilities of its own on-premises network by creating a virtual network in Azure and adding VMs to that virtual network.

+      Makes it easier/less expensive to deploy than on-premises.

+      During disaster recovery.
+Enables significant cost savings by using an IaaSbased approach to disaster recovery.

+      Enables push button, automated VM spin up and shutdown in a disaster.

+   - PaaS (Platform as a Service) = CSP takes on NETWORKING, STORAGE, SERVER, VIRTUALIZATION, OS, MIDDLEWARE, AND RUNTIME.
+Customer is responsible for deployment and management of apps.
+CSP manages provisioning, configuration, hardware, and OS. (e.g. Azure SQL Database, API Management, Azure App Service)

+     Paas Use cases - when to use Paas services?

+     Development framework

+     PaaS provides a framework that developers can build upon to develop or customize cloud-based applications.
+PaaS lets developers create applications using built-in software components.
+Cloud features such as scalability, high-availability, and multi-tenant capability are included, reducing the amount of coding that developers must do.

+     BOTTOM LINE: Reduces developer effort and increases solution quality

+     Analytics or business intelligence

+     Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and patterns and predicting outcomes.
+Improves forecasting, product design decisions, investment returns, and other business decisions.

+BOTTOM LINE: Simplifies data analysis and improves business outcomes

+  - SaaS (Software as a Service) = Customer has some responsibility in access management and data recovery (DATA AND APPLICATIONS).
+Customer just configures features.
+CSP is responsible for management, operation, and service availability. (e.g. Office 365, servicenow, salesforce)

+  SaaS use cases - When to use SaaS services?

+  Common SaaS use cases include:

+  Email and messaging, Business productivity applications, Finance and expense tracking

+  BOTTOM LINE: These are important utility functions not core to the company’s purpose

+  SaaS enables companies to securely and reliably outsource a variety of functions so they can focus on revenue generation.